school-data-hub/school-data-hub/frontend/README.md

 - Calender view to see  / add / delete schooldays.
 Additionally, the attendance list of the selected date is shown.
 (To do: add more than one day at a time with https://pub.dev/packages/calendar_date_picker2 )

+#### User management (WIP)

+UI to add, update, and delete users.

 ### Roadmap

-The export of reports in a printable format (pdf) is crucial for us and because of that on top of the list.
+The export of reports in a printable format (pdf) is  on top of the list.

-There are also a couple of models in the backend that are not implemented in the client yet.
+There are also a couple of models in the backend that are not implemented in the client yet, like a digital library management.

 ### TO-DO:

 #### Code quality / architecture

-- no dynamic type functions -> functions should have a return type (`void` or `Future<void>` )  (work in progress)
-- detach API calls from the managers (work in progress)
 - migrate filter architecture to `PupilsFilter` (work in progress)
 - subsitute hard coded enum filters for class and school grade with a dynamic solution, so that the app can be used for other schools. **Priority: high**

 #### Functionality

 - error handling in API calls. **Priority: high**
-- review state management across views. **Priority: high**
+- review state management across pages. **Priority: high**
 - handle 'no internet connection' case **Priority: high**
 - review / implement navigation **Priority: medium**
 - internationalization
 - generally, improve code quality.
-The naming of models, functions and such should definitely be revisited by an actual programming person.
-O:-) **Priority: low (it works like this)**
+The naming of models, functions and such should definitely be revisited by an actual programming person.**Priority: low (it works like this)**

 #### Design